cronofy/cronofy-php/README.md

 ## Create or Update Availability Rule

-To creates or update an availability rule for the authenticated account:
+To create or update an availability rule for the authenticated account:

 ```php
 $cronofy = new Cronofy\Cronofy([